-The controversial Chinese artist Ai Weiwei said Beijing authorities had agreed to review a 15 million yuan ($2.4m) tax fine imposed on him last year.
+The controversial Chinese artist Ai Weiwei said today that Beijing authorities had agreed to review a 15 million yuan ($2.4m) tax fine imposed on him last year, Agence France Presse reported.

 More on GlobalPost: Ai Weiwei vows to challenge $2.4 million tax bill

 The fine for "back taxes” was billed to the company Fake Cultural Development, which was founded by Ai but is registered to his wife.

 Pu Zhiqiang, a lawyer for Fake Cultural Development, said:

 "They have two months to review the case.
 If we are not satisfied with the results, we can bring the case to court."